tenderlove/article/nokogiri.markdown

 Each of these strategies have different advantages and disadvantages.
-We won't cover the particular differences in each, but the DOM interface is most common and easy to use for developers, so that is what we'll use.
+We won't cover the particular differences in each, but the DOM interface is most common and easy to use for developers, so that is the interface we'll study.

 ### Data structures